 DigiPen’s Juniors Homeschool Program offers general education as well as courses that introduce students to topics in video game programming, game design, art and animation, engineering, and music and sound design.
-These courses are great for students in Grades 4–7, who want to move on to more advanced technology courses when they are older.
+These courses are great for students who want to move on to more advanced technology courses when they are older.

-Teens Homeschool Program
+Teen Homeschool Program

 As students enter their high school years and the focus begins to shift toward preparation for college, DigiPen Academy courses are right there with them, delivering the level of academic instruction and technical experience they need to thrive.
-Whether they’re working an general education classes, or already starting to focus on specialty subjects like programming, games, art, engineering, or music, we’re here to inspire.
+Whether they’re working on general education classes, or already starting to focus on specialty subjects like programming, games, art, engineering, or music, we’re here to inspire.

 Game Development Academy

 Registration for each year of the Game Development Academy is independent, but intended as a continuous experience.
 First-year students will create several introductory projects as they learn the fundamental skills of game development.
-Then, they will join into teams to culminate their year with a group game project.
+Then, they will assemble into teams to culminate their year with a group game project.
 Second-year students will be given more challenging and holistic projects, individual and team, including creating development tools, promotional marketing, and installation media.